robcarver17/pysystemtrade/docs/data.md

 - keep_original_prefix=True will prevent the source renaming.
 Thus add_class_list([csvFuturesAdjustedPricesData]) will create a method csv_futures_adjusted_prices, and add_class_object(arcticFuturesAdjustedPricesData) will create arctic_futures_adjusted_prices.
 This is useful if you're copying from one type of data to another.

 <a name="simData_objects"></a>
-# simData objects
+## simData objects

 The `simData` object is a compulsory part of the psystemtrade system object which runs simulations (or in live trading generates desired positions).
 The API required for that is laid out in the userguide, [here](/docs/userguide.md#using-the-standard-data-objects).
+It's an interface between the contents of a dataBlob, and the simulation code.

 This modularity allows us to easily replace the data objects, so we could load our adjusted prices from mongo DB, or do 'back adjustment' of futures prices 'on the fly'.